About the Business Group

 Our initiatives include: the Institute on Health Care Costs and Solutions (including the National Committee on Evidence-Based Benefit Design, the National Leadership Committee on Consumerism and Engagement, the Payment and Delivery Reform: Employer and Health Plans Committee and the National Committee on Pharmacy Benefits and Personalized Medicine); the Institute on Innovation in Workforce Well-being; the Institute on Health, Productivity and Human Capital; and the Global Business Group on Health.

 Our growing membership is represented by the Business Group's Board of Directors, listed on this Web site.
-Current Directors are from member companies including American Express, BNY Mellon, BP America, Inc., Carlson, Inc., Coca-Cola Enterprises, Inc., Dell Inc., FedEx, General Mills, Inc., H. J. Heinz Company, Honeywell, IBM Corporation, Lowe's Companies, Inc., PepsiCo, Inc., Raytheon Company, The Boeing Company, Wal-Mart Stores, Inc., and Walt Disney Parks and Resorts.
+Current Directors are from member companies including BNY Mellon, Inc., The Boeing Company, Coca-Cola Enterprises, Inc., Comcast Corporation, Dell Inc., FedEx Ground, Fidelity Investments, General Mills, Inc., General Motors Company, The Goodyear Tire & Rubber Company, Honeywell, IBM Corporation, Lockheed Martin Corp., Lowe's Companies, Inc., PepsiCo, Inc., Wal-Mart Stores, Inc., and Walt Disney Parks and Resorts.

 Whether you are seeking information regarding corporate health benefits practices, federal health policy or regulatory actions, consultation on and insight into new programs or access to studies or surveys on health care purchasing and best practices, the Business Group staff is available to help you deal with your most critical business issues.
 Please contact firstname.lastname@example.org.